-Dragging a heavy suitcase around on your travels can be a huge drag!
-If you’re after adventure, minimalist packing is the only way to go — and it all starts with choosing the perfect minimalist backpack or suitcase.
+Hauling a heavy suitcase around on your travels is a huge drag!
+If you’re after adventure, minimalist packing is the only way to go — and it all starts with choosing the best minimalist backpack.
 This guide will help you find your the right minimalist backpack for your travel style.

 When we first went backpacking around the world, we had HUGE packs filled to the brim with all sorts of crap we didn’t need.
 It was awful.
 I can still remember the pain of hefting that thing onto my shoulders!

 Walking from the train to the hostel in England, along steep cobbled streets was a nightmare.
 Navigating the melee of touts and scammers at the Rome train station was misery.